Documentation

 iter(d)

-Return an iterator over the keys in the sorted dictionary d.
+Return a forward iterator over the keys in the sorted dictionary d.
 This is an efficient shorthand for iter(d.keys()).
+Typical usage is to iterate directly over d instead of using this method.

 from pysorteddict import *